datacarpentry/semester-biology/exercises/Expressions-and-variables-modify-the-code-R.md

 site2_npp_day
 ```

-Modify the code to produce the following items and print them out in
+Modify the code to produce the following items and print them out after the
-order:
+daily NPP values (the ones currently printed by the code):

 1. The sum of the total daily NPP for the two sites combined.
-2. The difference between the total daily NPP for the two sites.
+2. The difference between the daily NPP for the two sites.
 We only want
     an absolute difference, so use abs() function to make sure the
     number is positive.
-3. The total NPP over a year for the two sites combined.
+3. The total NPP over a year for the two sites combined (the sum of the total
+    daily NPP values multiplied by 365).